Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Summary

 We conclude that the lensing effect on the main structure of BHMF can be ignored, even for the GW events at rather high redshifts from the next-generation gravitational wave observatory.
 The only considerable deviation is to elevate the high mass tail $m>50M_\odot$ of BHMF.
-But this deviation of parameters of BHMF is still beneath $1\sigma$ confidence interval, and strongly depends on the BHMF modeling.
-It means lensing mainly reflected slightly in the bias of a few parameters which captures the high-mass tail of BHMF.
+But this deviation of parameters of BHMF is still beneath the $1\sigma$ confidence interval, and strongly depends on the BHMF modeling.
+It means lensing is mainly but only slightly reflected in the bias of a few parameters which capture the high-mass tail of BHMF.